appacitive/builder-docs/server/javascript/getting-started/installation/index.md

-﻿Appacitive Javascript SDK is built mostly in the way models and collections work in <a href="http://backbonejs.org/" target="_blank">Backbone.js <i class="glyphicon glyphicon-share-alt"></i></a>, with changes to accomodate Appacitive's API  convention.
+﻿Appacitive Javascript SDK is built mostly in the way models and collections work in <a href="http://backbonejs.org/" target="_blank">Backbone.js</a>, with changes to accomodate Appacitive's API  convention.
 Thus integrating SDK with backbone apps becomes more easy.

 #Include SDK